 For my thrift store decor project, I'm sharing a thrift store coffee table makeover!
-This monster has seen better days, but it is really well constructed.
+This monster has seen better days, but it is well constructed.

-Be sure to check out more awesome projects at the bottom of this post.
+Check out more awesome projects at the bottom of this post.

 Thrift Store Coffee Table Makeover Tutorial